 According to legend has it, Anne was 26 and Shakespeare 19, when they were married.
 In keeping with the times, William used to visit Anne at her house.
 In those days, men dated women in their homes.
 This arrangement satisfied overly protective parents, who feared the prospect of sending out their daughters with young men.
 In the house, the couple was ensured privacy from the scrutiny of protective parents, and it was also considered safe.
 However, to ensure that nothing much happened on these dates (apart from conversation), the men were given wood to carve spoons out of.
 It's from this custom that the term "spooning" was born.
-The garden at the cottage was blooming!

 The window pane was particularly interesting because many famous legends had inscribed their names on it.
 While Thomas Carlyle's signature was clear and legible, we couldn't quite decipher Sir Walter Scott's scribble.
 The house had also been visited by a host of other literary geniuses such as Keats and Dickens.